ReghinaA/PostgreSQL/README.md

 # PostgreSQL
-Exercises from LinkedIn PostgreSQL course for my own use
+Exercises from LinkedIn PostgreSQL course for my own use - screenshots

 Creating a new table using terminal